MENU Icon-X

 17 Units

-You are able to gain entry to the Diploma of Financial Counselling if you have:
+You are able to gain entry to the Diploma of Financial Counselling if you are over 18 years of age and have:

 • Icon-Small-Tick Completed Year 12, or